How to Become a Public Health Nurse

 To become a public health nurse, you must first become a registered nurse (RN).

 Graduate with a BSN from an accredited nursing program.
 While you can become a nurse through either an ADN or BSN program, you'll need a bachelor's degree in order to earn your public health certification.

 To get into a nursing program, you need to complete the required prerequisite health science courses such as anatomy and physiology, biology, nutrition, biomedical statistics, and chemistry.
 Requirements can vary by school; however, some have a GPA requirement of 3.0 or higher for consideration.

-You will also need to take and perform well on an entrance exam such as the Test of Academic Skills (TEAS) exam or Kaplan Nursing School Admissions test.
+You will also need to take and perform well on an entrance exam, such as the Test of Academic Skills (TEAS) exam or the Kaplan Nursing School Admissions test.
 Some universities also require letters of recommendation, CPR certification, a written career statement explaining why you want to go to nursing school, and a face-to-face interview.